productmanthana/rmdb/replit.md

 The application uses a multi-database approach:
 - **Browser localStorage**: Chat history is persisted client-side, storing chat metadata, messages, and follow-up questions.
 - **Supabase PostgreSQL**: Serves as the external data source for analytical queries.
-- **Neon PostgreSQL**: Stores Twilio conversation history and message tracking:
+- **Neon PostgreSQL**: Stores conversation history and message tracking:
-  - `twilio_conversations`: Conversation metadata, channel type, and participant information
+  - `twilio_conversations`: SMS/WhatsApp conversation metadata, channel type, and participant information
-  - `twilio_messages`: Complete message history with query responses for all channels
+  - `twilio_messages`: Complete message history with query responses for SMS/WhatsApp channels
+  - `email_conversations`: Email conversation metadata tracking by sender email address
+  - `email_messages`: Complete email message history with query responses for email threading

 ### No Authentication Required
 The application requires no authentication or database setup.
 Chat history is localStorage-based, meaning no server-side sessions or user accounts are needed, making it anonymous and friction-free.
 Chats persist until browser data is cleared.